Pasha-T/rsync-simple/README.md

 ### 5. Logging and Notifications

-- The script logs all activities to a temporary file (`$TEMP_OUTPUT`).
+- The script logs activities to a temporary file (`$TEMP_OUTPUT`).
 At the end of the process, the log is saved and optionally sent to a Telegram chat.

 ### 6. Cleanup